 Photo Credit: jerry_kerr

 Kraków John Paul II International Airport (KRK) is the main airport of Krakow, located about 40 minute drive out of the city.
-You can fly there with airlines such as Jet2.com, Wizz Air and Scandinavian Airlines.
+You can fly there with airlines such as Jet2.com, Wizz Air, easyJet, Ryanair and Scandinavian Airlines.
+Many of these airlines are budget-friendly, providing with you more affordable options.

 Salt Lake City in Utah provides a picture-perfect Christmas vacation setting, with the snowy Wasatch Mountains in the background, and the brightly lit and magical downtown being centre-stage for the Christmas activities in the city.
 Salt Lake City doesn’t do Christmas in half measures, with plenty of things to do and see for free — from traditional nativity scenes dotted around the city, to the annual carol service at The Cathedral of the Madeleine, or even the 50 year old musical held in Temple Square, there’s plenty here to entertain you and get you into the Christmas spirit.